The Soul of Dissociation: A Comprehensive Course for EMDR Therapists

 Attendance at the entire event is required to receive CE.
 No partial credit can be given.

-This is the core course of the Institute for Creative Mindfulness' forthcoming Advanced Certificate in Dissociation Studies for EMDR Therapists.
-More information coming soon.
+This is the core course of the Institute for Creative Mindfulness' Advanced Certificate in Dissociation Studies for EMDR Therapists.
+Visit the main program page here for more information.

 After this course, participants will be able to: